 If you’ve been injured in a bicycle crash, you may be wondering, “How much is my case worth?
 If you contact us early on, that’s a very difficult thing for us to answer.
 Part of the reason for that is because we need to see what happens with your treatment.
 We need to see if the medical treatment that you get helps you, if it gets you back to work, and gets you back to doing the things you love to do.
-All of those things have to go into it to deciding what the value of the case is.
+All of these factors go into deciding the value of the case.

 How is a Bike Accident Different?

 If you have been injured on a bicycle in the state of Utah, there are a few differences that you need to understand that are different from when you’re injured in a vehicle.
 First off, bicycles typically don’t carry the same type of liability insurance that you would have if you were riding in a vehicle.
 Second, the injuries are typically more extensive.
 If you have been injured on a bicycle, we suggest that you get medical care immediately to help you understand what your injuries are and how to make a full, physical recovery.
 Third, we recommend that you hire an experienced bicycle attorney who understands how the different insurances interact with each other, and preferably a trial attorney who has a reputation and is known for taking cases to trial and to a jury verdict.

 If you’ve been hit on your bicycle in the state of Utah, you’re probably going to get a call from the insurance company for the driver of the car that hit you, and they’re going to want to take your recorded statement.
 I recommend that you not give them a recorded statement without talking to an attorney first.
 The insurance companies train their adjusters to get the information that they need to help their case and hurt your case.
 They try to do that right at the beginning of a case and use it against you.